One lawsuit can cost

 Yes.
 Umbrella carriers require minimum underlying limits.
 For personal umbrella, this typically means 250/500 auto liability and $500K homeowners liability.
 For commercial umbrella, it usually requires $1M/$2M GL and $1M commercial auto CSL.
 We review your existing policies before recommending an umbrella program to ensure compliance.

 Yes.
 Most personal umbrella policies include personal injury coverage, which covers libel, slander, defamation, invasion of privacy, and wrongful eviction claims.
 These are typically excluded from standard homeowners and auto policies.
-In California, social media-related defamation claims have become increasingly common — personal umbrella is one of the few readily available protections.
+In California, online defamation and personal injury claims are increasingly relevant — personal umbrella is one of the few readily available protections.

 A general guideline: carry coverage equal to your net worth, plus anticipated future earnings you'd want to protect.
 For most California homeowners with significant equity and income, $1M–$3M in personal umbrella is a reasonable floor.
 If you have a business, rental properties, teen drivers, or recreational vehicles, we may recommend more.
-Given California's litigation environment and large jury verdicts, more is rarely too much at these prices.
+Given California's litigation environment and large jury verdicts, higher limits may be worth reviewing depending on your assets and exposure.

 Serving All of California